6 Tips for Managing Alcohol Abuse and Dementia

 3 Traps to Avoid When Talking to Someone With Dementia

 Someone with Alzheimer’s or dementia can’t carry on a conversation the same way they used to because of the changes in their brain.
-Without realizing, we might put them under pressure if we communicate in ways that don’t work well for them.
-To avoid causing frustration or anger, Caring.com shares 3 pitfalls to steer clear of when talking to someone with dementia.…
+Without realizing it, we might put them under pressure if we communicate in ways that don’t work well for them.
+To avoid causing frustration or anger, Caring.com shares 3 pitfalls to avoid when talking to someone with dementia.
+Avoid…

 4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier